 If room does not permit such construction the magickan is instructed by both the Pseudomonarchia Daemonum and Scot’s Discoverie of Witchcraft to place a bowl of wine outside of the circle to entice the demon.

 For the magickan’s protection a magickan ring is to be used as with Amaimon.
-All this effort is said to be valuable because once Bileth’s prideful ego is appeased he becomes his best friend and is very obedient.
+All this effort is valuable because once Bileth’s prideful ego is appeased he becomes his best friend and is very obedient.

 The art was named for him which was decried an abominable and wicked practice by the author of Wierus’ source text.
 The Pseudomonarchia Daemonum also gives variations of Bilrth such as Byleth and Beleth.

-Also he is associated with King Solomon’s Brazen Vessel, being the chief of the seventy-two infernal kings which the Biblical King had captive in the vessel.
+Also he is associated with King Solomon’s Brazen Vessel.
+It is the chief of the seventy-two infernal kings which the Biblical King had captive in the vessel.

 By the name Beleth he appears as the thirteenth spirit in the Goetia.
 In the Goetia of Dr. Rudd he is said to be constrained by the angel Jezalel.

-In the Liber de Angelis he is called Bilet, referred to as the king of Hell, controls demons associated with suffering and disease.
-In other works he is associated with spells, minister of the demon-king Harthan, and connected to the element of water and moon spirits.
-A.G.H.
+In the Liber de Angelis Bileth name is Bilet.
+He is referred to as the king of Hell, controls demons associated with suffering and disease.

 Belanger, Michelle.
 The Dictionary of Demon: Names of the Damneds.
 Llewellen Publications.
 2010. ebook.